ZazerConer/Templates-For-AppCreator24/README.md

 `title="The Name of the Movie"`

-2. Movie description
+2. Movie description.

 `desc="Movie description/synopsis/topic"`

-3. The Year of the movie
+3. The Year of the movie.

 `year="2023"`

-4. Current movie ratings
+4. Current movie ratings.

 Star _rating_ number.